hellerve/reranker/README.md

 # reranker

-A tiny rearanker built on cross-encoding.
+A tiny reranker built on cross-encoding.
 It:

 - loads `.md` posts (title, summary, body)
 - retrieves top-N candidates with a **bi-encoder** (fast)